 - Are experiencing homelessness, including doubled-up, couch surfing, motel, in shelter, etc.

-- •Are committed to ending their homelessness
+- Are committed to ending their homelessness

 - Are sober

 - Can take direction from others

 - Desire to set and accomplish goals

 - Are willing to cooperate with others

+- Have custody of at least one minor child

+- Desire to be a full-time student

+- Are willing to not be employed while in school

+- Are committed to change for their family

-- Who is not a good referral/candidate?
+Who is not a good referral/candidate?